Drugs Can’t Stop Alzheimer’s. A New Model of the Disease Explains Why.

 'Endosomal Traffic Jams Represent a Pathogenic Hub and Therapeutic Target in Alzheimer's Disease' was published in the October 2017 online issue in Trends in Neuroscience.

-The other contributors are Sabrina Samoes-Spassov (CUMC), Richard Mayeux (CUMC), and Gregory A. Petsko (WCM).
+The other contributors are Sabrina Samoes-Spassov (CUIMC), Richard Mayeux (CUIMC), and Gregory A. Petsko (WCM).